 In this part, we present the performance of IoRLO against the other three offloading approaches in term of response latency.
-Specifically, the introduction of cloud and network edge computing resources in the MEC-based collaborative scenario significantly improves the service response latency by about 72.17% on average (i.e., 86.77%, 88.64%, 64.68%, and 48.60% for AlexNet, VGGNet-16, ResNet-32, and MobileNet-V1, respectively) compared with the selfcontained approaches as illustrated in Figure 10.
+Specifically, the introduction of cloud and network edge computing resources in the MEC-based collaborative scenario significantly improves the service response latency by about 72.17 percent on average (i.e., 86.77, 88.64, 64.68, and 48.60 percent for AlexNet, VGGNet-16, ResNet-32, and MobileNet-V1, respectively) compared with the self-contained approaches as illustrated in Fig. 10.